jurezabkar/fri-ds-python-ml/README.md

-# Predictive modelling with Python
+# Predictive modeling with Python

-*Jure Žabkar, Wed 5th April 2023*
+*Jure Žabkar*
+*Thu, 25 April 2024*

 This workshop is an introductory hands-on course on doing a machine learning project in Python.
-It is aimed at students and professionals who want to learn the basics of data preparation, classification, regression and model evaluation using the state-of-the-art machine learning library scikit-learn.
+It is aimed at students and professionals who want to learn the basics of data preparation, classification, regression, and model evaluation using the state-of-the-art machine learning library scikit-learn.

 Familiarity with Python will be helpful, but programming skills in any other programming language would do as well.